 There are some exceptions to the rule.
 First, a child can file lawsuits several years after the death.
 They can file a lawsuit within two years of turning 18.

 Second, survivors can also file within two years of learning about a death if the passing was not readily knowable.
 They cannot file a lawsuit more than four years after the event.
 Finally, anyone suing a government agency in Illinois must do so within one year.

 Wrongful death lawsuits typically take one to four years to complete.
 That is not always the case, though.
 Some cases reach a settlement or verdict within a few months.
 It all depends on the evidence and individuals in the lawsuit.

 Most insurance companies prefer a quick settlement so that they can move forward with business.
 At Wilson Law Office, we won’t settle until we fully understand the circumstances surrounding the death and its impact.
 That way, we can make sure that your damages match the compensation you want.

 Contact Wilson Law Office Today

-If a loved one dies because of someone else’s negligence, contact the wrongful death attorneys at Wilson Law Office.
+If a loved one dies because of someone else’s negligence, contact Wilson Law Office.
 We will work with you to handle all the necessary legal matters so that you can focus on more important issues at home.
 Give us a call at (815) 408-6330 or email us at [email protected] to schedule your consultation today.

-Get to know us a little better to see if we are the right attorneys for you.
+Get to know us a little better to see if we are the right firm for you.

 Get Started By Scheduling A Consultation